BarrRedKola/ovnt/README.md

 # ovnt
-Running Transmission dameon in a network namespace on the OpenWRT router
+Running Transmission dameon in a network namespace on the OpenWRT router.

-These scripts are doing what the above sentence is tellin' ya!
+OVNT = Openwrt+Vpn+Network namespace+Transmission-daemon

 Usage: